Supply Chain Management and its Types:

 Source Strategically:

 In the case of Supply Chain Management, strategic sourcing entails the identification of the best suppliers through an assessment of their functionality, price, and credit standing.
-It intends to foster the development of a secure and inexpensive supply network.
-Strategic sourcing involves market research, supplier assessment, and contract management with the aim of getting the best for the organization.
+Supply chain strategy focuses on operations management by evaluating supply chain models for long-term efficiency.
+Supply chain managers leverage logistics provider networks to secure competitive advantages.

 Sustainability: